wang429/SlayTheSpire-BobertRandomWikipediaArticle/README.md

-# SlayTheSpire-BobertModThing
+# Learn from Wikipedia

-Adds random mod ideas.
-Currently includes:
+* Updates The Library event to grab a random article from Wikipedia and present the introduction.
- - Updating The Library event to grab a random article from Wikipedia and present the introduction.
+  * Note: this could end up displaying very little content for some articles
- Note: this could end up displaying very little for some articles
+  * Note: this appears to have a minor, but noticeable effect on The Library's load time

- Note: this appears to have a minor, but noticeable effect on the library's load time
+## Ideas

- - A yet unfinished fishing event to The Beyond
+ * Open random article from Wikipedia after Lesson Learned

-Please log any bugs or suggestions in the Issues.
-Thank you.
+ * Add relic for Cursed Tome Event that does _something_ related to random knowledge gain.

 ## How to build from source